guinatal/jekyll-now/_posts/2020-8-16-dotnet-core-or-donet-framework.md

 title: .NET Core vs .NET Framework
 ---

-Most of developers who are starting a new project or even working on an existing project have came across the following question:
+The differences between .NET Core and .NET Framework are Most developers who are starting a new project or even working on an existing project have encountered the following question:

 ## Should I choose .NET Core or .NET Framework?

-I will say that you should always go for .NET Core! if you can*
+I will say that you should always go for .NET Core, if you can!

 ![.NET Core]({{ site.url }}/images/posts/dotnet-core-chart.PNG)